FLIR/conservator-cli/docs/usage/cvc_guide.rst

     $ cvc upload

-If it's detected that you've downloaded frames before (by the presence of a ``data/`` directory), then the images will also be copied there.
+By default, the staged images will also be copied to the local dataset's ``data/`` directory.
 This way you don't need to re-download the frames.
+To disable the copy, pass ``--skip-copy``.

 Validating Changes